 Technology simplifies our lives.
-People have easy access to the Internet, social media apps, games, and texting just to name a few.
+People have easy access to the internet, social media apps, games, and texting, to name a few.
 Smartphones and other digital devices conveniently connect us to family, friends, and information.
 Some people use these devices for work, getting directions to a different location, and sharing photos.
-While there are many advantages to having the technology, many people are becoming addicted to them.
+While there are many advantages to having technology, there is a dark side to the use of technology.
+Some people are becoming addicted to using their devices.

 As with addiction to drugs and alcohol, addictive behavior changes normal brain activity.
-The addictive behavior triggers a release of dopamine to promote the pleasurable experience activating the release of this chemical.
+The addictive behavior triggers a release of dopamine to promote the pleasurable experience activating this chemical release.
 Over time, more and more of the activity is required to induce the same pleasurable response, creating a dependency.
 (Christina Gregory, Ph.D., PSYCOM, 2019).
 The most commonly identified categories of technology addiction include gaming, social networking, email, blogging, online shopping, and inappropriate Internet pornography use.

 Although digital technology connects everyone to everything, it disconnects us from the real world.
 People are losing in-person human connections and real-life relationships due to the excessive use of technology.
 Addictive behavior interferes with important relationships and the way a person interacts with others.